-7.4 Elected members on committees and subcommittees
+7.67.4 Elected members on committees and subcommittees

-The members of a committee or subcommittee may be, but are not required to be, elected members of a local authority.
-A council or committee may appoint a person who is not a member of the local authority to a committee or subcommittee if, in the opinion of the council or committee, the person has the skills, attributes or knowledge to assist the committee or subcommittee.
+The members of a committee or subcommittee may be, but are not required to be, elected appointed members of a local authoritythe Committee.
+The Council Committee or committee may appoint a person who is not a member of the local authority Committee to a committee or subcommittee if, in the opinion of the council Committee or committee, the person has the skills, attributes or knowledge to assist the committee Committee or subcommittee.
+Cl 10(3) of the OIC.

-At least one member of a committee must be an elected member of the council.
-A staff member of the local authority, in the course of their employment, can be a member of a subcommittee but not a committee.
+At least one member of a subcommittee must be an elected appointed member of the councilthe Committee.
+A staff member of the a local authority the Committee, in the course of their employment, can be a member of a subcommittee but not a the committee Committee.

-7.5 Local authority may replace members if committee not discharged
+7.77.5 Local authority The Committee may replace members if committee not discharged

-If a local authority resolves that a committee, subcommittee or other subordinate decision-making body is not to be discharged under cl.
-30 (7) Schedule7, LGA 2002, the local authority may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.
+If a local authoritythe Committee resolves that a committee, subcommittee or other subordinate decision-making body is not to be discharged under cl.
+30 (7) Schedule7, LGA 2002, the local authoritythe Committee may replace the members of that committee, subcommittee or subordinate decision-making body after the next triennial general election of members.

-7.6 Decision not invalid despite irregularity in membership
+7.87.6 Decision not invalid despite irregularity in membership cl.
+29, Schedule 7, LGA 2002.

-For the purpose of these standing orders, a decision of a local authority or committee is not invalidated if:
+For the purpose of these standing orders, a decision of a local authority the Committee or committee is not invalidated if:

-- 1. There is a vacancy in the membership of the local authority or committee at the time of the decision; or - 2.
+- There is a vacancy in the membership of the local authoritythe Committee or committee at the time of the decision; or - 2.
 Following the decision some defect in the election or appointment process is discovered and/or that the membership of a person on the committee at the time is found to have been ineligible.